imteshalkarim/imteshalkarim/README.md

 ## 🫶 Support my projects

-Support me in my endeavour of sustaining and maintaining Project 8341 and make computer education accessible and open to all without any paywalls or reservations and become a [sponsor](https://github.com/sponsors/imteshalkarim) to the project.
+Support me in my endeavour of sustaining and maintaining Project Amorphous and make computer education accessible and open to all without any paywalls or reservations and become a [sponsor](https://github.com/sponsors/imteshalkarim) to the project.

 or alternatively,